NerciRodriguez/HTML-Tutorial-1/README.md

      <h1> Owls </h1>
     <p>

-      Most birds of prey sport eyes on the sides of their heads, but the stereoscopic nature of the owl's forward-facing eyes permits the greater sense of depth perception necessary for low-light hunting.
+      Most birds of prey sport eyes on the sides of their heads, but the stereoscopic nature of the owl's forward-facing <strong> eyes permits the greater sense of depth perception </strong> necessary for low-light hunting.
       <a href="https://en.wikipedia.org/wiki/Owl">More information about owls...</a>
      </p>